rchap4/rchap4/README.md

 👍 PowerShell and Python are also fun.

-🌱 I’m currently learning Rust
+🌱 I’m currently hacking on projects using Rust
 <!-- - 💞️ I’m looking to collaborate on ... -->
 <!-- - 📫 How to reach me ...   -->